This is Part 2 in a 5-part series. Read the rest of the series here:

 - Do you utilize an online shopping cart for taking orders?
 Would it be helpful if more people found out about your company and visited your site?
 It’s tough to beat a sales method that offers 24/7 access, is always smiling, and can have orders waiting for you when you get to the office in the morning (maybe even already shipped and on the way to your happy customers).
 Pay-per-click can help you realize that dream.
 The right strategy can bring you more business fast.
 But it all begins with goals.

 - Are you trying to get better known, hoping to tie your name to your business focus?
 There was a time when anyone who wanted a soft drink needed a “coke” – even if the real desire was for a root beer.
 Coca-Cola became so entrenched in the minds of consumers that the name became ubiquitous.
 What if every potential buyer of automobiles in Dallas, Texas (for instance) thought of your business first when it was time for a new car or truck?
 Pay-per-click can help build your brand by consistently keeping your message in front of targeted consumers.

 - Does your business work from leads?
 Do you have a sales force hungry for names and numbers of people interested in the things they are commissioned to sell?
-By focusing on lead generation, you can boost the number of inquiries entering your sales funnel and rapidly build your list of qualified prospects.
+By focusing on lead generation, you can boost the number of inquiries entering your sales/marketing funnel and rapidly build your list of qualified prospects.